virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAlert
 This event provides a possibility to bind actions to <a href="https://docs.jelastic.com/load-alerts" target="_blank">Load Alerts</a> and <a href="https://docs.jelastic.com/automatic-horizontal-scaling" target="_blank">Automatic Horizontal Scaling Alerts</a> that are configured through the Jelastic triggers.

-These are the monitoring triggers that are based on the usage of a particular resource type:
+These monitoring triggers are based on the usage of the following resource types:

 - **CLOUDLETS** (CPU, Memory) - available only for the *NOTIFY* action type